gwastro/pycbc/docs/tmpltbank.rst

 This algorithm has the benefit that it can work in any parameter space, you do not require a flat metric.
 However, it does require more templates to cover a space than a geometric approach.
 Additionally the computational cost will increase as a factor of the number of points in the bank to a power between 2 and 3 - the exact number depends on how well you are able to optimize the parameter space and not match **every** point in the bank with every seed point.
 Nevertheless we have found that the computational cost is not prohibitive for aLIGO-size spinning banks.

+The stochastic bank code can calculate the ethinca metric, but **only** if both component maximum spins are set to 0.0, i.e. a stochastic non-spinning bank.

 Stochastic placement was first proposed in terms of LISA searches in